mikachu85/report_partner_aga/README.md

 Creating automatic reports for specific partner

 # Overview
-The user will be able to receive data about the multicast tarffic for each node iterated
+The user will be able to receive data about the multicast traffic for each node iterated.
+The user will be able to see total impact / distortions on multicast traffic from Peering nodes.

 # Nodes
 All nodes which the customers are connected to the respective partner